-

 13:45-14:15

-Fireside Chat: From Mandates to Momentum – Leading Data Innovation in Government
+Panel Discussion: From Mandates to Momentum – Leading Data Innovation in Government

 What does it really take to lead data transformation from a vision to reality?
 This candid fireside chat features leaders who’ve moved beyond policy mandates to create lasting data-driven change.